WordPress/gutenberg/docs/reference-guides/interactivity-api/iapi-about.md

 The Interactivity API comes with built-in primitives for adding client-side navigation to your site.
 This functionality is completely optional, but it opens the possibility to create these user experiences without having to opt out of the WordPress rendering system.

 <div class="callout callout-info">
-  Full-page client-side navigation with the Interactivity API is still a work in progress (see https://github.com/WordPress/gutenberg/issues/60951), but it's expected that to enable this behaviour all the interactivity required for blocks is provided with the Interactivity API Standard.
+  Full-page client-side navigation with the Interactivity API is still a work in progress (see <a href="https://github.com/WordPress/gutenberg/issues/60951">#60951</a>).
+Still, it is expected that all the interactive blocks will have to use the Interactivity API to enable full-page client-side navigation with the Interactivity API.
 Only in this case, the Interactivity API won't be fully compatible with other libraries (such as jQuery).
 </div>

 It also pairs very well with the [View Transitions API](https://developer.chrome.com/docs/web-platform/view-transitions/) allowing developers to animate page transitions easily.